jmorton138/battleship_js/README.md

 ## Getting started

 ### Quick start
-You can play the game by visiting it's Github Pages url: https://jmorton138.github.io/battleship_js/
+You can play the game by visiting its Github Pages url: https://jmorton138.github.io/battleship_js/